QubitProducts/OpenTag/readme.md

 ## Examples and Documentation

 Opentag API follows well known OO JavaScript standards.
-To create a tag, an instance must be created with minimal configuration options (minimal configuration is an empty object).
-However, it is recommended to name tags:
+To create a tag, an instance must be created with minimal configuration options.
+Although a minimal configuration is an empty object - it is recommended to name all tags:

 ```javascript
 	var aTag = new qubit.opentag.BaseTag({"name": "My tag name"});
 ```

+(to test this code open [blank Opentag API page](https://opentag2.qubitproducts.com/tagsdk/))

 Once tag instance is created, it can be run: